molily/molily.de/_posts/2020-11-21-testing-angular.md

 The `click` testing helper can be used on every element that has a `(click)="…"` event handler.
 For accessibility, make sure the element can be focussed and activated.
 This is already the case for buttons (`button` element) and links (`a` elements).

-Historically, the `click` event was specific to mouse input.
-Today, it is still triggered by a mouse click, but it transformed into a generic “activate” event.
+Historically, the `click` event was only triggered by mouse input.
+Today, it is a generic “activate” event.
 It is also triggered by touch input (“tap”), keyboard input or voice input.

 So in your Component, you do not need to listen for touch or keyboard events separately.
 In the test, a generic `click` event usually suffices.